 The fact that agricultural practices in general can result in nutrient runoff is acknowledged, although modern efficiencies and conservation methods have improved over time.
 Modern practices apply technology for increased efficiency and harness continuously improving data analysis to develop and implement best management practices.
 There is strong evidence that the agricultural community, including biofuel feedstock producers, are adopting modern agricultural practices (Vuran et al. 2018).
 EPA (2010 and 2018a) acknowledge and strongly advocate for these modern practices and note that negative impacts to environmental resources will be reduced with the use of modern approaches to tilling, fertilizer use, water use, and precision agriculture.
 If these practices were not being implemented, the expectation is that nutrient loading, and thus hypoxic conditions, should have been increasing along with the increased yield over the past several decades.
-However, the data from NOAA and the USGS show stability in nutrient loading, which would thus indicate that the net flux of nutrients has not been increasing even while crop yields may have been increasing.
+However, the data the net flux of nutrients has not been increasing even while crop yields may have been increasing.